cecelot/site/src/pages/p/first-steps-with-racket.md

 (fb-single 15)
 ```

 Here, we have three branches enclosed with `[`, whose first parameter is the condition, and the second is the expression to return.
-The first parameter in the first block, for "Fizz," is `(equal? (modulo n 3) 0)`.
-Note that we also have an `else` block: this functions like a `break` block in a `switch` statement or a `_` branch in a Rust [`match` expression](https://doc.rust-lang.org/std/keyword.match.html): a fallback.
+Above, the first parameter in the block for "Fizz" is `(equal? (modulo n 3) 0)`.
+Note that we also have an `else` block: this functions as a fallback, like the `default` branch in a `switch` statement or the `_` branch in a Rust [`match` expression](https://doc.rust-lang.org/std/keyword.match.html).
 In this case, I print the number, to meet FizzBuzz's requirements.

 ```racket
 "Fizz"